cachedpotato/Obsidian-vault/04 - Permanent Notes/Error Handling in Rust.md

 	let test: String = x.stuff_that_returns_Result()?;
 }
 ```
 In this case, the ? operator will return the exit the run function with Err variant as output upon failure.
-Note that to use ? we need to have the function return Result with Err variant having the ```Error``` trait.
+Note that to use ? we need to have the function return Result with Err variant having the ```Error``` trait, meaning, we _CANNOT USE IT IN THE MAIN FUNCTION WHERE IT RETURNS `()`!!!!_

 ---
 Categories: [[Rust]], [[Debug]]